xenonzx/webstore/README.md

 the only way to coordinate with domain entities is through usecases usecases are resonisible for reading from and writing to ports (repositories) after executing business case

+security
+granting access  to certain resources according to role.

 todos
 make sku number a self validating domain object replace NoOpPasswordEncoder with proper encoder